actions4gh/configure-wiki/README.md

 ```md
 <!-- Home.md result -->

 [Other page](./Other-page)
 ```

 </table>

+🔗 Properly rewrites links to work when deployed to the wiki tab \
+📛 Also renames `README.md` to `Home.md`

 🔁 See also [actions4gh/configure-wiki/reverse] which is the inverse of this action.
 It converts wiki-style links to source-style.

 ## Usage